pygame/pygame/docs/reST/ref/event.rst

 EventType objects are retrieved from the pygame event queue.
 You can create your own new events with the ``pygame.event.Event()`` function.

-Your program must take steps to keep the event queue from overflowing.
-If the program is not clearing or getting all events off the queue at regular intervals, it can overflow.
-When the queue overflows an exception is thrown.
+The SDL event queue has an upper limit on the number of events it can hold (128  for standard SDL 1.2).
+When the queue becomes full new events are quietly dropped.
+To prevent lost events, especially input events which signal a quit command, your program must regularly check for events and process them.
+To speed up queue processing use :func:`pygame.event.set_blocked` to limit which events get queued.

 All EventType instances have an event type identifier, accessible as the ``EventType.type`` property.
 You may also get full access to the event object's